opentok/opentok-windows-sdk-samples/Transformers/README.md

-VideoTransformers
+Transformers
 ==============

-VideoTransformers is a simple application meant to get a new developer started using the OpenTok Windows SDK.
+Transformers is a simple application meant to get a new developer started using the OpenTok Windows SDK Transformers API.
 For a full description, see the [Basic tutorial at the OpenTok developer center](https://tokbox.com/developer/tutorials/windows/basic-video-chat/).

 *Important:* To use this application, follow the instructions in the [Quick Start](../README.md#quick-start) section of the main README file for this repository.

 <p class="topic-summary">
-You can use pre-built transformers in the Vonage Media Processor library or create your own custom video transformer to apply to published video.
+You can use pre-built transformers in the Vonage Media Processor library or create your own custom video transformer to apply to published video/audio.
 </p>

 You can use the